Pros and Cons of Using Cheques for Business Banking?

 Should I Still use Cheques for Business Banking?

 The answer to this is not straightforward.
 It all depends on the size of your operation, what payment facilities you have available to you and what method of payment your customers most prefer.
-You may feel that cheques are outdated, but if they make business sense, then it may be worth holding on that cheque book for a while longer.
+You may feel that cheques are outdated, but if they make business sense, then it may be worth holding on to that cheque book for a while longer.

 Are Cheques Still a Popular Form of Payment?